- PROTOTYPE MACHINING

-Fair-Rite has state-of-the-art equipment to provide you with quick-turn prototypes for proof of concept prior to production tooling commitment.
-This allows our customers to quickly evaluate their design, experiment with different variations, and determine the final product while maintaining their development schedule and budget.
+Fair-Rite continues to invest in state-of-the-art machining equipment to provide you with quick-turn prototypes for proof of concept prior to production tooling commitment.
+This allows our customers to quickly evaluate their design, experiment with different materials and geometries, and determine the final product while maintaining their development schedule and budget.
+What differentiates Fair-Rite is the expertise we provide our customers to help optimize their design to go from quick-turn prototypes to an economical, press-to-size part.

 In a world of continuous innovation, rapid prototyping is essential.
-Machining parts reduces lead-times from months to weeks and is significantly more cost-effective than fabricating tooling when designs are changing between prototype runs.
+Machining ferrite parts reduces lead-times from months to weeks and is significantly more cost-effective than fabricating tooling when designs are changing between prototype runs.
 The ability to machine parts on small-scale production is useful for those with evolving designs.
+For those type designs that cannot be a press to size part, that must be maintained as a machined part, Fair-Rite has the capability to support volume production machining.
 Engineering assistance is available to guide you through the prototyping process to ensure the best performance in your application.
+This is the essence of our Design, Develop, Deliver strategy!

 Once the design is finalized, Fair-Rite will work with you to determine appropriate mechanical and electrical specifications to ensure meaningful testing for the customer’s application.